XinyueZ/english-check-chrome-extension/README.md

 ## What is this?

+- Most of codes were prompted and generated in ChatGPT :)
 - Select English text on the page.
 - Execute it from the context menu.
 - It corrects the selected text in English and displays it in a pop-up.